-When the fail-safe operation occurs, the AT will be locked in third gear.
+When the fail-safe operation occurs, the A/T will be locked in third gear.

 If the vehicle is driven under extreme conditions, such as excessive wheel spinning and subsequent hard braking, the fail-safe system may be activated.
 This will occur even if all electrical circuits are functioning properly.
-In this case, turn the ignition switch off and wait for 3 seconds.
-Then turn the ignition switch back to the "ON" position.
+In this case, turn the ignition switch to the OFF position and wait for 3 seconds.
+Then turn the ignition switch back to the ON position.
 The vehicle should return to its normal operating condition.
 If it does not return to its normal operating condition, have a NISSAN dealer check the transmission and repair it if necessary.